 On June 7, 2024, we filed the Certificate of Amendment to our Certificate of Incorporation, or the Certificate, with the Secretary of State of the State of Delaware which was approved by our stockholders at our Annual Meeting of Stockholders on June 4, 2024.
 The Certificate increased the authorized number of shares of our common stock from 100,000,000 shares to 200,000,000 shares.
-The additional shares of common stock authorized by the Certificate have rights identical to our currently outstanding common stock and any issuance of common stock pursuant to the Certificate would not affect the rights of the holders of our currently outstanding common stock, except for effects incidental to increasing the number of shares of our common stock outstanding, such as dilution of the earnings per share and voting rights of current holders of our common stock.
+The additional shares of common stock authorized by the Certificate have rights identical to our currently outstanding common stock and any issuance of common stock pursuant to the Certificate would not affect the rights of the holders of our currently outstanding, such as dilution of the earnings per share and voting rights of current holders of our common stock.